SummaryRead the full fact sheet

 Speak to your doctor and the school counsellor about any concerns you have.
 They can give you advice on other ways of communicating with your child and also refer you to mental health support services such as child psychologists or child psychiatrists if needed.

-- The Kids Help Line is a great option for kids who do not feel comfortable talking about their feelings to you or other family members.
+- is a great option for kids who do not feel comfortable talking about their feelings to you or other family members.
 They can call 1800 55 1800 for free counselling and advice.

-- The Raising Children Network is also a great place to find information on children of primary school age, including fact sheets and downloadable toolkits on child development, behavioural problems and other health issues.
+- is also a great place to find information on children of primary school age, including fact sheets and downloadable toolkits on child development, behavioural problems and other health issues.